-Recording

-Management: Utility provided to erase data on hard

-drive.

-Playback Capability: 16 channels of recorded video may be played back simultaneously with a single synchronous audio channel.
-Archiving Capability: All 16 channels of recorded video. one audio channel and alarm/ time/titling information may be archived to the optional internal CD-RW drive in a proprietary format.
-The CD-R disks may only be played back on AurorAcorD or on a PC Pentium grade computer using CD player software.
-One selected video channel may be exported to the internal floppy disk drive (most models) in a AVI format.
-The floppy disks may be played back on AurorAcorD or on a PC Pentium grade computer utilizing the provided wavelet-codec driver installation program and provided floppy disk player or Windows Media Player.
+Recording Management: Utility provided to erase data on hard Playback Capability: 16 channels of recorded video may be played back simultaneously with a single synchronous audio channel.
+Archiving Capability: All 16 channels of recorded video. one audio channel and alarm/ time/titling information may be archived to the optional internal CD-R/W drive in a proprietary format.
+The CD-R/CD-R/W disks may only be played back on AurorAcorD.
+One selected video channel may be exported to the internal floppy disk drive in a AVI format.
+The floopy disks may be played back on AurorAcorD or on a PC Pentium grade computer utilizing the provided wavelet-codec driver installation program and Windows Media Player.
+VIDEO Video System: NTSC: RS-170, 525 lines, 30 frames/sec.

-VIDEO

-Video System: NTSC: RS-170, 525 lines, 30

-frames/sec.